xoxzo/blog.xoxzo.com/content/Engineering/porting-function-based-generic-views-to-class-based-views-en.md

 so if you moving to Django-1.3 this a good time to start porting your generic views usage to class based views.
 It also not obvious to me that we have to call the superclass method when overriding `get_context_data` method otherwise you would not have the complete context data.
-It only after I found this blog [post](http://blog.oscarcp.com/?p=182).